-Often times the macchiato you order at a coffee shop is loaded with sugar, and isn’t authentic.
-The Italians intended for macchiatos to highlight the flavor of espresso, not hide it in syrup or sauce.
+The macchiato you order at an American coffee shop is often less authentic and loaded with sugar.
+The Italians invented macchiatos to highlight the flavor of espresso, not hide it in syrup.

-Macchiatos are a cup of espresso marked with a little steamed milk and foam on top.
-This gives you the bold, strong espresso flavor, but with some milk for relief.
-This is the original version of the macchiato, now deemed an espresso macchiato.
+Macchiatos are cups of espresso marked with a little steamed milk and foam on top.
+This gives you the bold, strong espresso flavor, rounded out by a splash of milk.
+This is the original version of the macchiato, often called an espresso macchiato.

 There’s also a version called a latte macchiato.
 This drink has a lot more steamed milk and uses a different technique.
-Here, a full amount of milk is steamed and the shots are pulled like normal.
+Here, a full amount of milk is steamed and the shots are pulled as usual.

 This time, however, the espresso marks the milk.
 The espresso is poured very slowly over the steamed milk, creating layers.
 This version of a macchiato is similar to a latte, except for the slow pour and the layers created.

 A mocha can’t be a mocha without chocolate!
-It combines 2 addictions, coffee, and chocolate, into one drink.
+It combines two delicious flavors, coffee and chocolate, into one drink.
 What could be better?

 Mochas start with espresso and chocolate sauce.
 Then a generous amount of steamed milk is added, typically without foam.
 Some coffee shops also add whipped cream and/or chocolate shavings on top.